aranair/udacity-machine-learning-engineer/boston-housing-prices/Readme.md

 **Compare prediction to earlier statistics and make a case if you think it is a valid model.**

 By examining the various feature's vs price graphs, we can generally see that there are a number of strongly correlated features such as CRIM (per capita crime rate by town), RM (average number of rooms per dwelling), LSTAT (% lower status of the population) and DIS (weighted distances to five Boston employment centres) and others.
 Also, judging from the graphs, CRIM being higher should indicate a price drop, RM being lower may mean a potential price drop as well, and similarly for DIS, which true enough is reflected in the predicted price between 20766 to 21629.74.
 It is well within 1 std of the mean price.

+On top of that, using the NearestNeighbors algorithmns in scikit-learn to find the closest neighbours for the given feature values then averaging their prices, it comes up to ~$21520.00 (21.52) which also reflects well about the prediction range mentioned above.

 While the prediction of this one house may be fairly accurate on this one house, I do not feel that the model properly assigns weight to certain features that may have stronger correlations with the price, nor decrease the weight for lesser correlated features (nor remove for that matter).
 The decision tree also does not take into account inter-correlated features, and therefore may not perform well when certain features are evaluated.
 I conclude that perhaps the model is valid to some extent, yet insufficiently accurate.